-Active recall (or retrieval practice) is important; it can triple long-term retention when compared to rereading1.
+Active recall (or retrieval practice) is important.
+It can triple long-term retention when compared to re-reading.
 In order to maximize effectiveness, you need to avoid using notes or other cues while trying to retrieve the information.

-So, how can we get learners into the driver’s seat?
+So, how can we get learners into the driver’s seat, so to speak?

 Learners are typically on their own when they are working through an eLearning course.
 There is no teacher present who might be judging or recording their answers.
 As a result, learners are more willing to take risks and answer questions that would intimidate them in a classroom environment.